Midwest Colleges with Scholarships for a 2.5 GPA

 How This Is Awarded

-Strategic Note: First-time, full-time on-campus transfer students who graduated from a California or Florida high school, have at least a 2.5 cumulative college GPA, and complete the SOS form and transcript submission.
+Strategic Note: First-time, full-time on-campus freshmen who graduated from a California or Florida high school with at least a 2.5 GPA and complete the quick SOS scholarship form.
+This award is a big deal β $12,200 per year ($48,800 over four years) essentially prices FHSU like a local school for CA and FL students.

 Predictable tier-based criteria